Sheltering Eaves

 Sheltering Eaves (零れるよるに, Koboreru Yoru ni) is a Japanese manga series written and illustrated by Rie Aruga.
 It began serialization in Kodansha's josei manga magazine Kiss in September 2022.

+Synopsis

+After having experienced child abuse at the hands of her mother, Yoru is sent to foster care and immediately becomes friends with Tenjaku.
+Now in their teenage years, they have one year left until they are legally required to leave foster care, and Yoru is unsure of how to confront her feelings for Tenjaku before their eventual departure.

 Publication

 Written and illustrated by Rie Aruga, Sheltering Eaves began serialization in Kodansha's josei manga magazine Kiss on September 24, 2022.
-Its chapters have been collected into five tankōbon volumes as of February 2025.
+Its chapters have been collected into seven tankōbon volumes as of July 2026.
+It is set to end with the release of its eighth volume.

 During their panel at Anime NYC 2023, Kodansha USA announced that they had licensed the series for English publication in Q4 2024.